 The association among Berlin’s universities represents a successful city that acts as a hub of research and academic endeavor, a place whose diversity, cosmopolitan nature, and tolerance offer an ideal setting for dynamic research.
-By forming this alliance, and by applying together in the German Excellence Strategy, the universities in Berlin are embarking on a new chapter in their history.
+By forming this alliance the universities in Berlin are embarking on a new chapter in their history.
 All of them firmly believe that this is an optimum way to secure the future with an eye to free, innovative, and creative academic and research activities.

-Prof. Dr. Günter M. Ziegler, Präsident der Freien Universität Berlin
+Prof. Dr. Günter M. Ziegler, President, Freie Universität Berlin

-Prof. Dr. Sabine Kunst, Präsidentin der Humboldt-Universität zu Berlin
+Prof. Dr. Sabine Kunst, President, Humboldt-Universität zu Berlin

-Prof. Dr. Christian Thomsen, Präsident der Technischen Universität Berlin
+Prof. Dr. Christian Thomsen, President, Technische Universität Berlin

-As President of Freie Universität Berlin, Prof. Dr. Peter-André Alt was a member of the leadership committee responsible for the development of the joint application of the Berlin University Alliance within the framework of the German Excellence Strategy.
+During his time as president of Freie Universität Berlin up to 2018, Prof. Dr. Peter-André Alt was a member of the leadership committee responsible for the development of the joint application of the Berlin University Alliance within the framework of the German Excellence Strategy.